html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 this information, you can decide which image to load.

-There are approximately [one million JavaScript libraries][js-libs] that do the above, and unfortunately none of them are particularly outstanding.
+There are approximately [one million JavaScript libraries][js-libs] that do something like the above, and unfortunately none of them are particularly outstanding.

-One big drawback to this approach is that using JavaScript means that you will delay image loading until the after the look-ahead parser has finished.
-Which essentially means that you're blocking on page load.
+One big drawback to this approach is that using JavaScript means that you will delay image loading until after the look-ahead parser has finished.
+This essentially means that images won't even start downloading until after the `pageload` event fires.
 More on this in [Jason Grigsby's article][jason].

 [foresight.js]: https://github.com/adamdbradley/foresight.js
 [js-libs]: https://docs.google.com/a/google.com/spreadsheet/ccc?key=0Al0lI17fOl9DdDgxTFVoRzFpV3VCdHk2NTBmdVI2OXc#gid=0